And sometimes it's necessary to do that, though, to really reach out of the radio and grab your attention.

 That was never intended.

-It was supposed to be a daytime thing with the bus moving around somebody could see it with all the pictures and and so forth, and uh they ended up having to slink around at nighttime for a lot, a lot of this tour.
+It was supposed to be a daytime thing with the bus moving around so many could see it with all the pictures and so forth.

 Senator Clinton, your husband said last night that he'll do whatever he's asked to do when it comes to your campaign.

-Uh what do you want him to do?
+What do you want him to do?

-But obviously he's a tremendous asset because he knows what the job is like.
+But obviously, he's a tremendous asset because he knows what the job is like.

-I'm glad I'm not testing wine now, because I would spit it out again.
+I'm glad I'm not testing wine now because I would spit it out again.

-What a what an insulting answer.
+What an insulting answer.

 She was in the White House and she was a co-president on a number of issues.